|

 Nihal Murali

+Shyam Visweswaran (VisLab).
 My research lies at the intersection of machine learning, medicine, and human–AI collaboration—developing algorithms that make AI systems safer, more interpretable, and clinically reliable.

 Broadly, I study how AI models behave under uncertainty and how they interact with human expertise in high-stakes decision making.
 My work spans from understanding model failures such as shortcut and spurious learning to designing hybrid human–AI systems that integrate algorithmic predictions with human judgment for expert-level performance in healthcare applications.